rpcpool/yellowstone-grpc/README.md

    - `commitment` — commitment level: `processed` / `confirmed` / `finalized`
    - `accounts_data_slice` — array of objects `{ offset: uint64, length: uint64 }`, allow to receive only required data from accounts
    - `ping` — optional boolean field.
-Some cloud providers (like Cloudflare, Fly.io) close the stream if client doesn't send anything during some time.
-As workaround you can send same filter every N seconds, but this would be not optimal since you need to keep this filter.
-Instead, you can send subscribe request with `ping` field set to `true` and ignore rest of the fields in the request.
-Since we sent `Ping` message every 15s from the server, you can send subscribe request with `ping` as reply and receive `Pong` message.
+Some cloud providers (like Cloudflare, Fly.io) close the stream if the client doesn't send anything during some time.
+You can send the same filter every N seconds as a workaround, but this would not be optimal since you need to keep this filter.
+Instead, you can send a subscribe request with `ping` field set to `true` and ignore the rest of the fields in the request.
+Since we sent a `Ping` message every 15s from the server, you can send a subscribe request with `ping` as a reply and receive a `Pong` message.

 #### Slots

-   - `filter_by_commitment` — by default slots sent for all commitment levels, but with this filter you can receive only selected commitment level
+   - `filter_by_commitment` — by default, slots are sent for all commitment levels, but with this filter, you can receive only the selected commitment level

 #### Account